 Teacher, Educational Consultant and co-developer of The Rite Journey

 Andrew is first and foremost husband to Becky and father to his four children and 3 step-children.
 (Yep, he has had his fair share of personal experience with raising children.)
-He also happens to be a Physical Education / Outdoor Education teacher who has been teaching for 20 years.
+He trained as a Physical Education / Outdoor Education teacher and taught in schools for 25 years.
 His passion for health, fitness and providing students with positive and successful experiences in PE led to the publishing of Sport Covered, his exploration of teaching 23 sports using a games based approach to strengthen student’s development of game sense and their motivation to learn.

 Following this Andrew turned his passion to providing relevant learning experiences for students, especially in the social, emotional and spiritual realms and this has led him to being one of the world’s most influential contemporary Rites of Passage creators and one of Australia’s most recognised boys’ educators.
-Each year about 8000 young people in nearly 100 schools are initiated into adulthood through his school based year-long Rite of Passage program ‘The Rite Journey’.
-This brings the total number of students having completed The Rite Journey to 50,000 from its beginnings in 2005.
+Each year about 10000 young people in over 100 schools are initiated into adulthood through his school based year-long Rite of Passage program ‘The Rite Journey’.
+This brings the total number of students having completed The Rite Journey to 50,000 from its beginning.
 He has worked with thousands of teachers in hundreds of schools to facilitate a process which honours the transition of our children into a responsible, respectful and resilient adulthood.
-His contemporary methodologies for working with students in middle years’ classrooms are being used by schools throughout Australia and New Zealand and now in South Korea and Europe.
+His contemporary methodologies for working with students in middle years’ classrooms are being used by schools throughout Australia and New Zealand, South Korea, Mauritius, Curacao and Europe.

 2013 saw him co-creating a new educational initiative, ‘Habits of Heart’ (www.habitsofheart.com), which are a set of 16 principles which when explicitly taught allow for the growth of social and emotional intelligence.